gvanuxem/gvanuxem.github.io/README.md

 For general installation instructions see INSTALL.
 For general documentation consult <https://fricas.github.io>.

 To build FriCAS with Julia support, the <code>julia</code> executable needs to be available in your PATH, and a simple <code>./configure --enable-julia</code> should do the trick.
 The required Julia packages are Suppressor, Nemo and SpecialFunctions.
 As of now with Clozure CL [queues](https://github.com/oconnore/queues) is also required.
-Use installed [quicklisp](https://www.quicklisp.org/beta/) with `queues`, and at configure time, if necessary, use the `--with-quicklisp` option, see the `quicklisp` documentation.
+Use installed [quicklisp](https://www.quicklisp.org/beta/) with `queues`, and at configure time, if necessary, use the `--with-quicklisp` option, see the `quicklisp` documentation for how to load it and install `queues`.
 If you want to visualize your data using Julia, small support is provided using StatsPlots and eventually the LaTeXStrings Julia packages.
 See the available FriCAS packages below.

-If you want to add Jupyter support with a SBCL based FriCAS, make sure [hunchentoot](https://edicl.github.io/hunchentoot/) is installed.
+If you want to use [jFriCAS](https://jfricas.readthedocs.io/en/latest/) i.e. Jupyter support for FriCAS built with SBCL, make sure [hunchentoot](https://edicl.github.io/hunchentoot/) is installed.
 On a Debian like system you can add `hunchentoot` with <code>sudo apt install cl-hunchentoot</code> and issue, for example, <code>./configure --enable-gmp --enable-julia --enable-hunchentoot</code>.

 To know which categories/domains/packages are added to FriCAS issue in the FriCAS interpreter <code>)what things julia</code> and/or <code>)what things nemo</code>  or use HyperDoc:

 ```
 (1) -> )what things julia

 Operations whose names satisfy the above pattern(s):

 juliaCMPrint    juliaCVPrint    juliaIVPrint    juliaMPrint
 juliaVPrint

-      To get more information about an operation such as juliaVPrint ,
+      To get more information about an operation such as juliaCMPrint ,
-      issue the command )display op juliaVPrint
+      issue the command )display op juliaCMPrint
 ------------------------------- Categories --------------------------------

 Categories with names matching patterns:
      julia

  JARBPR   JuliaArbitraryPrecision      JMATCAT  JuliaMatrixCategory
  JOBJTYP  JuliaObjectType              JRING    JuliaRing
  JTYPE    JuliaType                    JVECCAT  JuliaVectorCategory
+ JWS      JuliaWolframSymbolic
 --------------------------------- Domains ---------------------------------

 Domains with names matching patterns:
      julia

  JCF64    JuliaComplexF64              JCF64MAT JuliaComplexF64Matrix
  JCF64SMA JuliaComplexF64SquareMatrix  JCF64VEC JuliaComplexF64Vector